rottaj/EvmExplorer/README.md

   ```

 ### Installation
 1. Get an Ethereum RPC URL.
-If not running locally you can find on [here](https://www.alchemy.com/)
+If you don't have one you can fine one [here](https://www.alchemy.com/)
 2. Clone the repo
    ```sh
    git clone https://github.com/rottaj/GoEthExplorer.git